JoseRefugio2305/url_shortener/readme.md

 # URL Shortening Service

-This is a URL shortener service, with an API developed in Flask and a frontend in [].
+This is a URL shortener service, with an API developed in [Flask](https://flask.palletsprojects.com/en/stable/) and a frontend in [React JS](https://react.dev/) making use of [Vite](https://vite.dev/).

 It allows user registration and login, as well as consulting, creating, updating, deleting and viewing statistics of the URLs shortened by the user.